neiist-dev/GCE-NEIIST-webapp/README.md

 3. To access the user interface, open a browser (Chrome is recommended) and go to ``localhost:8080``.

 **OPTIONAL**
-If you want to parse, classify and save in the databse the theses present in the file ``tTrad.html``, make a POST call to ``localhost:8080/thesis/add``.
+If you want to parse, classify and save in the database the theses present in the file ``tTrad.html``, make a POST call to ``localhost:8080/thesis/add``.

 Note that on ``package.json`` (both on the root folder and angular-src) we are requiring for the lastest version of some packages.
 If the app does not work, it might be because of